 - A urine stream that stops and starts on its own

-Your caregiver will ask about your symptoms and any other health conditions you have.
-He will ask for a list of the medicines you take.
-He will ask if you have recently had surgery or given birth.
-He will press or tap on your lower abdomen to feel how much urine is inside your bladder.
-You may have any of the following tests:
+Your healthcare provider will ask about your health history and the medicines you take.
+He will press or tap on your lower abdomen.
+You may need any of the following tests:

-- Pelvic exam: He may do a pelvic exam to find out if your bladder, uterus, or rectum has moved out of place.
+- A pelvic exam will be done to check for blockages.
+A pelvic exam will also show if your bladder, uterus, or other organs have moved out of place.

-- Neuro exam: Your caregiver may test your strength, balance, and movement.
+- A neuro exam may be done to test your strength, balance, and movement.
 A neuro exam looks for changes in your brain and nervous system.

-- Urine lab test: Caregivers collect a urine sample to test for blood or infection.
+- Urine tests may be needed to check for blood or infection.